 - Barcelos Castle ruins: Explore what’s left of this ancient castle, now part of a pleasant riverside park.

-- By train: About 1 hour and 15 minutes from Porto (with a transfer in Nine station).
+- By train: About 1 hour and 15 minutes from Porto (with a transfer at Nine station).

 - By car: Around 50 minutes—a short drive and easy parking make it an ideal spot for a spontaneous day trip.